Report: A's acquire LHP Minor from Rangers | Sports-Games

 Report: A's acquire LHP Minor from Rangers

-The Oakland Athletics acquired left-hander Mike Minor from the Texas Rangers, multiple media outlets reported on Monday.
-The Rangers will receive two players to be named later in the reported deal that comes a few hours before Major League Baseball's trade deadline.
+The Oakland Athletics acquired left-hander Mike Minor from the Texas Rangers for two minor-league players, multiple media outlets reported on Monday.
+The Rangers received third baseman Dustin Harris and outfielder Marcus Smith, according to Susan Slusser of the San Francisco Chronicle, in the reported deal that comes a few hours before Major League Baseball's trade deadline.

 Minor, who will be a free agent after the season, signed a three-year, $28 million contract with Texas prior to the 2018 campaign.
 Minor posted a 14-10 record with a 3.59 ERA in 2019 while registering a career-best 200 strikeouts.
 However, the 32-year-old is 0-5 with a 5.60 ERA in seven starts this season.